ahfrad/VaR-Models/README.md

 To download results and dataset, open 'results.zip' and click on 'View raw'.

-To run the MATLAB codes, please follow steps below:
+NOTE: To run the MATLAB codes, please follow steps below:

 Step one: Parameters of models and conditional volatility are estimated by: